When: Tuesday 3/18/14, 6:30pm

 My story begins in the late 1800’s when my great grandmother was locked in a chicken crate for speaking Crow at school, yet she encouraged her children to seek skills for the modern world.
 In 1916, my grandmother was taken away from her parents for 9 years to attend boarding school where she became a ballerina.
 Her teachers scorned her return to her reservation as “going back to the blanket”.
 Years later, she fought against unjust school policies.
 These stories and those of the following generations reveal the painful impact of Western education on American Indian children and their families while also illustrating the evolution of education as a tool in the re-emergence of warrior achievements.

 Bio: Reno Charette serves Montana State University Billings as the Director of the American Indian Outreach Office.
-She teaches Native American Studies courses and works on cultural projects that help American Indian students feel comfortable and succeed while attending college at MSUB.
-She holds a Master of Arts in History with a specialty in the American West supported by a Bachelor’s degree in Liberal Studies with an emphasis in Native American Studies.
+She teaches American Indian and Indigenous Studies courses and works on cultural projects that help American Indian students feel comfortable and succeed while attending college at MSUB.
+She holds a Master of Arts in History with a specialty in the American West supported by a Bachelor’s degree in Liberal Studies with an emphasis in American Indian and Indigenous Studies.
 She attended Chief Dull Knife College during the summer of 1989 to study Northern Cheyenne language under the late, Bill Tall Bull’s tutelage.
 Charette is a member of the Ties-In-Bundle clan of the Crow Nation and a descendent of the Pembina band of Turtle Mountain Chippewa.
 She was raised on the Northern Cheyenne Reservation where she attended school in Busby and St. Labre.

 Charette formerly served as Governor Brian Schweitzer’s Coordinator of Indian Affairs for the state of Montana.
 She also has a long work history in higher education that includes her services as the Project Directorfor the Big Horn Teacher Projects at MSUB, the Project Coordinator for the Health Careers Opportunity Program in the School of Pharmacy at the University of Montana as well as an academic advisor for the Educational Opportunity Program at University of Montana.
 She serves on numerous boards for MSUB and the Billings region.
 In her spare time she sews and beads Indian dancing outfits for friends and family.